hyperjiang/docker-go/README.md

 - 1.12.11, 1.13.2 have bugs in go command, runtime, syscall and net packages.
 - 1.14.15, 1.13.13 have bugs in go command, the compiler, the linker, vet, and the database/sql, encoding/json, net/http, reflect, and testing packages.
 - 1.15.9, 1.16.1 have bugs in cgo, the compiler, linker, the go command, and the syscall and time packages.
+- Since 1.16.7, images will be only available in quay.io/hyper/go, no more in docker hub.